 Why Do Some Mosquito Bites Blister?

-When your bite swells, fluid forms under the top layers of skin and forms a blister, this is a natural reaction, and some people react faster than others.
-However, if you’re prone to Skeeter Syndrome, the blisters and swelling, itchiness and redness may be more severe and require medical attention.
+When your bite swells, fluid forms under the top layers of skin and forms a blister, this is a natural reaction, and some people react faster than others to their bites swelling.
+However, if you’re prone to Skeeter Syndrome, the blisters and swelling, itchiness and redness are signs that may be more severe and require a doctor and immediate medical attention.

 Acacia Pest Control can improve your quality of life.